 Critical Care Medicine: Internal Medicine Fellowship

-- The Critical Care Medicine: Internal Medicine Fellowship is a program for individuals BC/BE in internal medicine.
+- The Critical Care Medicine: Internal Medicine Fellowship is a program for individuals BC/BE in Internal Medicine or Emergency Medicine.
 The director of the internal medicine/critical care medicine fellowship program is Jeffrey C. Munson, MD.

 - The Critical Care Medicine: Anesthesiology Fellowship is a program for individuals who are board eligible/board certified in anesthesiology.
 Individuals BC/BE in general surgery are also encouraged to apply to the anesthesiology-based program, as this track allows one to meet requirements to become BC/BE under the American Board of Surgery.
 The director of the anesthesia/critical care medicine fellowship program is Matthew D. Koff, MD.

-There are a total of five critical care fellowship positions per year.
+There are a total of seven critical care fellowship positions per year.
 The fellowship positions are divided among individuals with anesthesia, internal medicine, and surgery training.

 Our mission is to guide and educate physicians as they develop the skills and expertise to provide safe, high value critical care through professional, ethical and compassionate behavior.
 We empower physicians to address healthcare disparities, and to continuously improve their education, practice, and the community health care system as a whole.